nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Exception is thrown for the following cases:
 * If the Staff list or Project list is empty (Nothing is displayed).
 * If the PROJECT_NAME is for a Project not on display or not in HR Pro Max++.
-* If the INDEX is greater than the number of Staff on display currently, or if the INDEX is 0 or negative or exceed Int_MAX.
+* If the INDEX is greater than the number of Staff on display currently, or if the INDEX is 0 or negative or exceed INT_MAX.
 * If there are any missing parameters.

-The activity diagram below shows how the `delstaff` command propagates through HR Pro Max++ to delete the staff.
+The activity diagram below shows the logic flow of the `delstaff` command.

 ![delstaff command](images/DeleteStaffCommandActivityDiagram.png)